TheodorTomas/theodortomas-dot-com/README.md

 Jenkins is setup to test and build the project in a node docker container while nginx serves the application.

 The build is described in [Jenkinsfile](/Jenkinsfile).
-Website can located at [jenkins.theodortomas.com](https://jenkins.theodortomas.com)
+Website can located at:
+[jenkins.theodortomas.com](https://jenkins.theodortomas.com)

 ## License

-This project has been built using react-boilerplate - see the [LICENSE.md](LICENSE.md) file for details
+This project has been built using react-boilerplate - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments